 Maggie Greenfield

-Maggie Greenfield joined the Center for Earth Ethics in May 2025 as managing director, bringing her passion for climate adaptation and environmental justice to her work at the CEE.
+Maggie Greenfield brings her passion for climate adaptation and environmental justice to her work as a consultant at the Center for Earth Ethics.

 Prior to joining the Center, Maggie worked for two decades in urban river restoration, waterfront park and trail development, environmental and arts education and community engagement in the Bronx.
 She served for six years as executive director for the Bronx River Alliance and Bronx River administrator for NYC Parks.
 During her time on the Bronx River, Maggie worked in partnership with local communities to transform former industrial sites into waterfront parks and trails, restore habitat for the return of native wildlife, engage residents through hands-on volunteerism, and open up educational opportunities for youth to use the river as an outdoor classroom and pursue academic and career paths in the environmental sector.